GXF3133/SVI-DL/SVI-DL/README.md

 Lastly, run predict.py to conduct deep learning prediction.

-model: Code for building the DL (Deep Learning) model
+model: Code for building the DL (Deep Learning) model.

-train_utils: Code for training and validation related tools
+train_utils: Code for training and validation related tools.

-dataset.py: Code for reading the dataset
+dataset.py: Code for reading the dataset.

-train.py: Code for DL training
+train.py: Code for DL training.

-predict.py: Code for DL prediction
+predict.py: Code for DL prediction.

-compute_mean_std.py: Code for calculating the mean and standard deviation of each channel of the dataset
+compute_mean_std.py: Code for calculating the mean and standard deviation of each channel of the dataset.

 #  REFERENCE